 Some specialist insurers may cover the repairs or replacement of performance-enhancing modifications on your vehicle if they are accidentally damaged or stolen.
 This will only apply to modifications which are legal to install, and have been declared to the insurer.

-In general, the bigger and more powerful your engine is, the greater the risk there is of an accident occurring, and thus the higher your premium will be.
+In general, from an insurer’s point of view the bigger and more powerful your engine is, the greater the risk there is of an accident occurring, and thus the higher your premium will be.
 If your car’s specialist parts or modifications are difficult to source or expensive to repair, then your premium will likely be higher as a result.

-Is there a way to save on your premium?
+Is there a way to save on your car insurance premium?

 Depending on the policy and provider you choose, there may be ways for you to help reduce the premium of your high-performance car insurance.
 These may include:

 There are a number of ways you can secure your vehicle to help reduce the risk of it being stolen, and thus potentially bring down the cost of your insurance.
 Consider adding to your car, if it is not already equipped with these features, an alarm system, an immobiliser (a device that only allows your car to start by using the correct key or fob), a GPS tracker, and a steering wheel lock, to help ward off thieves.
-Parking in a safe and secure place may also help protect your car from theft.
+You could also try asking your insurer if installing any of these safety features could help lower your premiums.
+Parking your car in a safe and secure place when possible may also help protect your car from theft, and may lead to lower premiums compared to parking it on the street.

 To help find the most affordable insurance policy to suit your needs and to cater for your high-performance vehicle, it may be worth comparing a range of policies both from specialist and mainstream providers.

-Before you take out a car insurance policy for your high-performance vehicle, read the Product Disclosure Statement (PDS) of each policy thoroughly so you are aware of all the terms and conditions involved, including the benefits and exclusions, and any additional excesses which may apply.
+Before you take out a car insurance policy for your high-performance vehicle, thoroughly read the Product Disclosure Statement (PDS) of each policy you’re considering, so you are aware of all the terms and conditions involved, including the benefits and exclusions, and any additional excesses which may apply.

 It is also important to notify your insurer of any modifications you have made to your vehicle before or shortly after you apply for a policy.
 If you neglect to do so, the insurer will likely be within its rights to reject your claims and cancel your insurance.